rpires71/milestone1/README.md

 **Acceptance Criteria**

-- [ ] Subject areas are clearly listed with the relevant levels (KS3, GCSE, A-Level, Functional Skills).
+- [ ] Subject areas are clearly listed with the relevant levels (KS3, GCSE, A-Level).
 - [ ] Teaching experience and approach are mentioned briefly.
 - [ ] Key qualifications are highlighted or linked to the Certifications page.
 - [ ] A link to Bookings or Contact page is visible.